LSU’s Orgeron gives lawmakers statement on Guice complaint

 Orgeron said that the following week, he was told by LSU officials that a man saying he represented Scott had called the university to demand monetary compensation, and that “the university’s lawyers were now handling the situation.”

 Guice never was suspended.
-He left LSU in good standing and was drafted by the Washington Football Team, but released after being arrested on domestic violence charges.
+He left LSU in good standing and was selected by Washington in the NFL draft, but was released after being arrested on domestic violence charges.

 “It is important for me to continue to state that what was said to Ms. Scott by Mr. Guice in 2017 is utterly unacceptable,” Orgeron’s letter to the committee said.
 “Further, I was deeply upset when I watched the video of Ms. Scott’s testimony, as it was the first time that I heard all of the details of her encounter with Mr. Guice.
 I am devastated that she was talked to in such a vulgar and inappropriate manner, and I applaud her courage to provide her statements to the Committee.”